Note: This post was first published on the 11th June, 2015.

 2. Optimize Images For Speed

 Google uses page loading time as a factor in search ranking results.
-So when posting photos online, make sure to compress them as much as possible without loss in quality.
+So when posting photos online, make sure to compress them as much as possible without a loss in quality.

 You can do this with Photoshop.
 First of all, change your resolution to 72 dpi.
-Desktop and mobile devices don’t need as many dots per inch as printed products do in order to to look good.
+Desktop and mobile devices don’t need as many dots per inch as printed products do to look good.
 After that, Save for Web & Devices in Photoshop.
 Use the JPEG – Very High preset setting, as it does not lower the quality of the image significantly.

 There are also a few other tools that can compress your photos, for example, Smash.it from Yahoo or specific plugins for WordPress, like WP Smush It.
 If you need more tools, check out the plugins in this post.

 The optimal size for your blog post images is 600px to 800px wide.
-In this range you’ll have a high enough resolution for sharing across all social media sites without slowing down loading times.
+In this range, you’ll have a high enough resolution for sharing across all social media sites without slowing down loading times.

 3. Include SEO for Your Images

 Search engine optimization of your site should extend to your images.
 Very often, visitors use Google Image Search to search for specific images.
 So try to rename your images with SEO-friendly names or keywords that are specific and relevant to your site.

 For instance, if someone is looking for “how to take wedding photos,” it’s more likely they will find a photo with a filename like tips-how-to-take-wedding-photos.jpg instead of one named DCS678954.jpg.

 Make sure each image you use carry a descriptive caption, a keyword-rich file name and relevant text in the “title” and “alt” attributes.
 The “title” should include your headline, while the “alt” attribute specifies an alternate text for an image if your image cannot be displayed to the user (because of a slow connection, an error in the “src” attribute or if the user uses a screen reader).